 Oblique photographs taken at low altitude are the most important means of discovering sites from the air because they provide perspective and a clearer view than vertical photographs and are generally taken specifically for the purpose, whereas verticals are taken for general purposes.

-There are three main archaeological features to be identified from aerial photography; they are: shadow sites, crop mark and soil marks sites.
+There are three main archaeological features to be identified from aerial photography; they are shadow sites, crop mark and soil mark sites.

 Shadow sites are usually the most visible archaeological features to be seen in the landscape.
 Any site with lumps and bumps like banks or ditches has the potential to show shadows.
 In the raking light of low sun, early or late in the day, the site can spring to life in fascinating detail.
 Shadows will only be cast more or less at right angles to the sun's rays.
 If a bank or ditch runs parallel to the source of light it will be difficult to see.
 It is essential to take aerial photographs at different times of the day and the year to capture all of the site features to be seen.
 Shadow sites can also be seen and surveyed on the ground, but crop and soil marks can generally only be seen from the air.

-Cropmark sites are some of the best indicators of buried features on a site.
+Crop-mark sites are some of the best indicators of buried features on a site.
 The variation in height of the crop, colour and vigour of growth can help find features beneath the surface.
 Where the soil is damp, as in a buried ditch or pit, the vegetation will be taller, greener and more dense.
 This is a positive crop mark.
 But over a buried building the soil above the walls will be thinner, drier, and the vegetation will be sparser.
 This is a wheat, barley, oats - it is worthwhile to keep an eye on the field, and as the crop turns from green to yellow to photograph it from the air.
 This will be the optimum time to discover crop marks.

 Soil marks are usually at their best in ploughed fields.
 Every feature on an archaeological site is likely to be made out of different soils.
 Colour and texture of the soil is the key indicator.
-Ditches may be in filled with a dark silty soil; robbed wall foundations may show as streaks of grey lime mortar, ploughed-out barrows may show as a dark circle enclosing streaked re-deposited natural soil.
-Differences in moisture can reveal hidden
+Ditches may be in filled with a dark silty soil and ploughed-out barrows may show as a dark circle enclosing streaked re-deposited natural soil.
+Differences in moisture can reveal hidden ditches or even the walls of a buried building.
+After rain, the buried it.
+The surrounding earthworks have been protected from damage by the plough and still survive almost intact.